microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 This visualization approach enables a simultaneous display of bone and its vascularization.
 These tomographic datasets were also used in another study [@doi:10.1126/science.abc8479], where we performed simultaneous quantification of vasculature and bone volume.

-![**microangioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
+![**microAngioCT of proximal murine tibia of a 21-month-old VEGF transgenic male mouse.**
   After perfusion with μAngiofil, the murine tibia was harvested, fixated in 4% PFA and imaged by microCT.
   Arrowheads mark microvessels within the tibia.
   The diameter of the tibia shaft is around 1 mm.